 Oxygen Not Included comes courtesy of Klei Entertainment, the same indie studio behind Don’t Starve.
 It features the same signature art style as the game that preceded it, though provides a much different take on the survival genre.
 Instead of being trapped in the woods, you’re trapped in space.

 Vintage Story is Minecraft that takes itself more seriously.
 That’s not a dig, though.
-Although Vintage Story’s voxel-based graphics look like they were ripped straight out of
+Although Vintage Story’s voxel-based graphics look like they were ripped straight out of Minecraft, the systems that make up the gameplay are unique.
+Instead of just throwing your ingredients into a crafting station, Vintage Story allows you to get hands on, forging tools ingot by ingot.

 It’s also highly flexible.
 Vintage Story has a robust mod API, as well as readable source code and a modeling tool.
 It’s easy to write Vintage Story off as nothing more than a Minecraft clone.
 Those who decide to pick up the license, though, will find a sprawling, robust building game.